ShekharReddy4/ShekharReddy4.github.io/_posts/2017-12-01-A-Byte-of_Jenkins.md

 In this post I am going to explain how i got it successfully created and setup a CI tool(Jenkins) for a project hosted on github.

-**Note: Presuming that you have installed the jenkins server locally on your machine or ona server remotely**
+**Note: Presuming that you have installed the jenkins server locally on your machine or on a server remotely**

 # Configuring Jenkins